benvds/kalender/README.md

 Basic component for rendering calendars.

+## Todo

+- [ ] default to javascript's 0-based index for months and weekdays
+- [ ] use 1-based index only for string inputs

 **IMPORTANT**: This is a heavily opinionated component and deviates from Javascript's default Date interface. *This component uses a 1-based index for months.* Javascript's Date interface inconsistently uses a 0-based index for